If you’ve never cooked with wild garlic, you are missing out on a delicious and widely available element to ...

 Health Benefits Of Herbs

-Prevents Cancer: Since ancient times, especially in Chinese medicine, herbs were extensively used for treating cancer symptoms.
-In fact, herbs also help to soothe the after effects of chemotherapy.
+Prevent Cancer: Since ancient times, especially in Chinese medicine, herbs were extensively used for treating cancer symptoms.
+In fact, herbs also help to soothe the aftereffects of chemotherapy.
 Researchers at Memorial Sloan Kettering Cancer Center have shown through a number of studies that gastric, hepatoma, colon, and breast cancer cells can be effectively destroyed by many medicinal herbs like oldenlandia, scutellaria, taraxacum, and phragmites.
 The herbs purify blood and prevent cell mutations that usually lead to cancerous growths.
 The volatile oils derived from certain herbs emit cytotoxicity action against pancreatic, prostate, endometrial, and colon cancer cells.
 However, the selection of herbs to cure cancer should be strictly done under the supervision of a medical practitioner.

 Hair Care: Like skin care, hair care has also become a prevalent practice through herbal applications.
 Massaging your hair with jojoba oil stimulates bountiful growth to your hair.
-There are many more herbs like gotu kula, horsetail, ginseng, and marigold extract that similarly stimulate hair growth.
+There are many more herbs like gotu kola, horsetail, ginseng, and marigold extract that similarly stimulate hair growth.
 If you use cooled chamomile tea as a hair toner, it will give you a natural blonde hair coloring effect.
 With the application of lemon juice, you can enhance the color effect as well.
-Aloe Vera juice or oil regenerates hair cells, thereby repairing damages and also soothing the scalp with a cooling sensation.
+Aloe Vera juice or oil regenerate hair cells, thereby repairing damages and also soothing the scalp with a cooling sensation.
 Fenugreek enhances blood circulation to the hair roots.
-Ivy burdockcleanses hair and also cures scalp problems like itchiness and dandruff.
+Ivy burdock cleanses hair and also cures scalp problems like itchiness and dandruff.

-Herbs have a number of overall benefits for your body – the healing properties of herbs vary, but usually most of them are carminative (cures gastric issues), diaphoretic (controls water retention), lipolytic (helps in weight loss), anti-spasmodic, analgesic (relieves pain), deodorant, aphrodisiac (increases sexual drive), antiseptic, digestive, and stimulant when taken in correct dosage.
+Herbs have a number of benefits for your body – the healing properties of herbs vary, but usually most of them are carminative (cures gastric issues), diaphoretic (controls water retention), lipolytic (helps in weight loss), anti-spasmodic, analgesic (relieves pain), deodorant, aphrodisiac (increases sexual drive), antiseptic, digestive, and stimulant when taken in correct dosage.

 Dill: This herb is an excellent source of niacin, dietary fiber, zinc, copper, and phosphorus, and it also has a host of vitamins like vitamin A, vitamin C, vitamin B6, riboflavin, folate, and minerals like iron, calcium, magnesium, potassium, and manganese.
 The herb helps in dealing effectively with issues like indigestion, diarrhea, insomnia, dysentery, hiccups, respiratory disorders, menstrual disorders, cancer and a number of others.
 This herb contains ‘Eugenol’, a volatile oil that has potent antiseptic and anesthetic powers.
 Dill also helps in the generation of breast milk and increases sperm count.

 Lavender: This herb is a symbol of purity and cleanliness.
 Lavender also speeds healing, relieves muscle tension, and reduces stress, while improving the circulatory, immune, and nervous systems.
-Lavender oil is a great antiseptic, carminative (relieves flatulence) and spasmolytic (relieves muscle spasms).
+Lavender oil is a great antiseptic, carminative (relieves flatulence), and spasmolytic (relieves muscle spasms).
 The medicinal properties of this herb include anti-inflammatory, anti-fungal, and antiseptic abilities.
-In modern times, many stores sell lavender scent for perfumes, diffusers, soaps, talc and other cosmetics as well.
+In modern times, many stores sell lavender scent for perfumes, diffusers, soaps, talc, and other cosmetics as well.

 Peppermint: Peppermint is rich in phosphorus, niacin, potassium, copper, magnesium, manganese, riboflavin, folate, calcium, iron, zinc, and is a rich source of vitamin A, vitamin C, and dietary fiber.
 Peppermint is a good stomach calmer, especially if you are suffering from digestive problems, flatulence or any other related gastric problems.
 Mint restricts bacterial and fungal growth, as well as helping to relieve allergies and asthma.
 Many researchers say that mint also shows positive effects for cancer treatment, but further research is required to prove this.
 Mint juice is said to cure irritable bowel syndrome, thereby preventing constipation and colon ailments.
 The market has an abundance of mint-flavored toothpaste, juice, chewing gum, squash, ice tea, ice cream, and even medicines like laxatives and digestive syrups.